NOOBUV/Sales-Advisor/README.md

 - User Registration and Login with Google Single Sign-On
 - Role-Based Access Control
 - Sales Data Querying and Analytics
-- Automated Product Description Generation using Celery and LLM
 - API Documentation with DRF Spectacular